 - The intersections of law and socioeconomic issues as they pertain to the administration of justice

-The legal studies MS degree at GCU guides students in developing critical reasoning, analytical and communication skills that transfer well to an array of career paths.
+The legal studies master's degree at GCU guides students in developing critical reasoning, analytical and communication skills that transfer well to an array of career paths.
 Other careers that may be related to this master’s degree include:

 - Legislative assistant

 - Government relations officer